-Before you grab the first tent you see, keep these things in mindA tent is your portable palace, so be sure to take your time and pick one that you'll actually look forward to staying in at the end of the day.
+A tent is your portable palace, so it's important to take your time and pick one that you'll actually look forward to staying in at the end of the day.

 1. Make a list of needs

 Use: Car camping or multi-day backpacking?
 Four-season or summer only?
 Be realistic: are you actually going winter camping?
 Keep in mind that cramming into a backpacking tent at a drive-in campground gets old just as quickly as that 12-pound monster will on a five-day hike.

 Size: Manufacturers seem to size tents using skinny people who like to spoon.
 If you want extra wiggle room, go for a tent rated one size bigger (e.g., a three-person tent for a party of two).
 Aim for 10 square feet of vestibule space per person and a bathtub-style floor with a heavy-duty fabric.
 Wall angles and floor layout are more important for determining "living space" than overall floor measurements.

 Weight: On the trail, every pound counts.
 Overnight hiking, canoe camping and bike touring calls for significantly lighter tents than car camping: ideally three pounds or less.

 Style: Cabin-style tents typically have high ceilings and more space for families; dome-style tents usually have a "peak" and walls that slope downward, making it more difficult to stand in.
 Pop-up tents will work for festivals, but most campers will want something sturdier.
 Single-walled tents have tent walls with waterproof fabric; double-walled tents have a separate tent wall and rain fly.
 The first is appealing to lightweight packers; the latter offers better ventilation and the option to remove it in nice weather.